trellix-enterprise/ExpertRules/README.md

 ## BUGS and FEEDBACK

-For bugs, please contact and raise a ticket with Field Engineering Team.
+For bugs related to Expert Rules, please get in touch with Trellix Field Engineering Team and raise a ticket.
+For any other issues or feedback.
+Please raise a [issue](https://github.com/mcafee-enterprise/ExpertRules/issues)

 ## 🤝 Contributing
 We are open for your [contribution](https://github.com/mcafee-enterprise/ExpertRules/tree/main/COMMUNITY).

-## 📝 License